uccser/cs-field-guide/text/chapters/en-formal-languages.md

 {comment end}

-We've already had a taste of regular expressions in the [getting started](formal-languages.html#getting-started) section.
+We've already had a taste of regular expressions in the [getting started](chapters/formal-languages.html#getting-started) section.
 They are just a simple way to search for things in the input, or to specify what kind of input will be accepted as legitimate.
 For example, many web scripting programs use them to check input for patterns like dates, email addresses and URLs.
 They've become so popular that they're now built into most programming languages.

 {panel type="teacher-note" summary="Rubular exercise"}

 Students can work through the following brief examples using Rubular, described below.
 Alternatively you may prefer to get them to use the excellent tutorial at [http://regexone.com/](http://regexone.com/).
 Both systems require online access.
 RegexOne provides challenges and tests answers in the same window.
 Students can get away with inefficient answers, but it's a good environment for playing with the idea:

-{image filename="fl-regex-regexone-fullscreen.png" alt="An incomplete train map"}
+{image filename="fl-regex-regexone-fullscreen.png" alt="Regexone screenshot"}

 {panel end}